Skip to content

 Parents who wish for their child to bring a mobile phone for safety reasons (e.g., walking to and from school independently) must comply with the following:

-Permitted Phone Models
+Examples of Permitted Phone Models

 • Nokia 105